-In a very general sense, the project is based on the idea that spoken language and music are closely related and probably share evolutionary origins, and that some aspects of creating and experiencing music can be related to the communicative role of musical features in speech.
-Such ideas have been explored from several perspectives in a growing literature on the evolutionary origins and functions of art and ritual in recent decades, like in the interdisciplinary field mapped out by Ellen Dissanayake and others through compilations like Communicative Musicality (S. Malloch & Trevarthen, 2009).
+In a very general sense, the project is based on the idea that spoken language and music are closely related and probably share evolutionary origins, and that it is reasonable to believe that some aspects of creating and experiencing music can be related to the communicative role of musical features in speech.
+Such ideas have been explored from several perspectives in a growing literature on the evolutionary origins and functions of art and ritual in recent decades, as in the interdisciplinary field mapped out by Ellen Dissanayake and others through compilations like for instance Communicative Musicality (S. Malloch & Trevarthen, 2009).

 The topic then, is not what we say, but how we say it – how the intonation, register, tempo, rhythm, dynamics, and voice quality form a communicative layer of its own in speech.
 This is what linguists call prosody (from Greek: towards song), and this music of everyday speech constitutes a huge semantic potential that with or without our knowing expresses our state of mind, our intentions, expectations, attitudes, relations, feelings, notions and views, and which in hermeneutical ways affect how our utterances are interpreted.